brunoknittel/python-epower-simulation/readme.md

 as much real data as possible.

 To Do
-[ ] Architecture for high parallelization
 [ ] Define interfaces for power consumption input
 [ ] Define interfaces for power production input
 [ ] Define simulation interface for power storage
-[ ] Implement power production based on solar surface, angle [ ] Configuration of the simulation using a configuration file
+[ ] Implement power production from electricty provider [ ] Implement power production based on solar surface, angle and a solar power provider info [ ] Generate report
+[ ] Configuration of the simulation using a configuration file